Patio Home Definition

-In the United States, a patio home refers to a single-family home that shares at least one wall with one other house.
+In the United States, a patio home refers to a single-family home that shares at least one wall with another house.
 “But what about the patio?”
-Well, despite its admittedly deceiving name, patio homes do not require a patio to be classified as such.
+Despite its admittedly deceiving name, patio homes do not require a patio to be classified as such.
 In fact, many patio homes do not have a patio or porch at all.
-If you are feeling confused by this, don’t worry, you’re not alone!
-Entering house hunting territory means that you will encounter some unfamiliar terms.

-If you are thinking to yourself, “this sounds a heck of a whole lot like a townhome,” you are not too far off.
+If you are thinking to yourself, “patio homes sound a heck of a whole lot like townhomes,” you are not too far off.
 There are indeed a lot of similarities between a townhome and a patio home.
 Overall, they are pretty similar in terms of architecture.
 The main difference between the two is size.
 Townhomes most commonly have two floors, whereas a patio home does not rise higher than one or, sometimes, one-and-half stories.
 If a patio home comes with a “half story,” this is usually a loft or a bedroom, and it likely would not have a bathroom on that floor—which would be more typical of a regular-sized layout.

 With a bit of luck, we have answered your main question regarding: “what is a patio home?”
 Now that we’ve discussed some of the basics, let’s compare patio homes and condos.
 Condos can be found in all shapes and sizes.
 They can either be part of a single building or as a community of buildings.
 Condos can be either one or two floors.
 What patio homes and condos have in common is that they both share at least one wall with another unit.
 The main distinction is that after you buy a condo, you own just the interior of the building, whereas, with a patio home or a townhome, you own and are responsible for the interior and the exterior property structures.
 In other words, if you own a patio home, you also own the lot that it sits on (patio, fence, lawn, walkway, etc.) In condos, the outside areas are actually owned and maintained by a homeowner’s association (HOA).
 As mentioned above, patio homes are sometimes governed by an HOA as well, but not exclusively.
 On the other hand, condos are almost always supervised by an external association or condo board.
 Although having an HOA can have some benefits, it also means giving up a degree of control over the aesthetic features of the exterior—unfortunately, that boldly colored dream home might just have to wait.